 Majors, Minor and Certificates

 Georgetown University in Qatar prepares students for a variety of careers in international service by providing a four year liberal arts education focused upon the multidisciplinary study of international affairs.
 Completion of the multidisciplinary core curriculum in the first two years of study prepares students for entry into one of four majors offered: International Economics (IECO), International Politics (IPOL), Culture & Politics (CULP) and International History (IHST).
-Students declare a major in the spring semester of their second year, then usually pursue coursework for the major in the third and fourth years of studies.
+Students declare a major in the fall semester of their second year, then usually pursue coursework for the major in the third and fourth years of studies.

 In all majors, students customize their program of study by selecting courses in fields related to their areas of interest.
 Students not only complete major courses on campus, but have the opportunity to take courses alongside students in the United States or to study overseas at one of more than 100 universities.